Funny Games (2007 film): Reception

 The film received mixed reviews from critics.
-The review aggregator Rotten Tomatoes reported that 52% of critics gave the film positive reviews, based on 144 reviews.
+The review aggregator Rotten Tomatoes reported that 53% of critics gave the film positive reviews, based on 146 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads, "Though made with great skill, Funny Games is nevertheless a sadistic exercise in chastising the audience."
-Metacritic reported the film had an average score of 44 out of 100, based on 33 reviews, indicating "mixed or average reviews".
+Metacritic reported the film had an average score of 44 out of 100, based on 33 reviews, indicating "mixed or average" reviews.

 Todd Gilchrist from IGN called the film "Unrelenting and brilliant, Funny Games is a truly great film – an incisive, artistic triumph that doubles as a remarkably thrilling and unique cinematic experience."
 Conversely, Joshua Rothkopf from Time Out New York called the film "a sour project that defines anti-imaginative."
 A.O.
 Scott of The New York Times wrote: "At least with the remake Funny Games, Mr. Haneke shows a certain kinship with someone like Eli Roth, whose Hostel movies have brought nothing but scorn from responsible critics."
-The Chicago Sun-Times review of 14 March 2008 gave the film a mere half-star out of a possible four.
+The Chicago Sun-Times review of 13 March 2008 gave the film a mere half-star out of a possible four.

 The Times of London ranked it #25 on its 100 Worst Films of 2008 list, calling it "art-house torture porn."